Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 In 1067 William Fitzosbern 1st Earl Hereford (age 47) was created 1st Earl Hereford.

-On 22nd February 1071 Battle of Cassel was fought between uncle Robert "The Frisian" I Count Flanders (age 38) and nephew Arnulf III Count Flanders (age 16), supported by his mother Richilde Countess Flanders and Hainault and King Philip I of France (age 18), over the succession of Flanders.
+On 22nd February 1071 Battle of Cassel was fought between uncle Robert "The Frisian" I Count Flanders (age 38) and nephew Arnulf III Count Flanders (age 16), supported by his mother Richilde Countess Flanders and Hainault and Philip I King of the Franks (age 18), over the succession of Flanders.

 Arnulf III Count Flanders was killed.
 His brother Baldwin (age 15) succeeded II Count Hainault.
 Robert "The Frisian" I Count Flanders was appointed I Count Flanders.